-Chances are, you don’t have a power of attorney.
+Chances are, you don’t have a financial power of attorney.
 After all, most Americans don’t.
 Only one-third of adults 55 and older have a durable power of attorney, according to a survey by Merrill Lynch and Age Wave.
 The percentage among younger generations is likely even lower.

 If so many Americans don’t have a power of attorney, is it even necessary?
 In a word: yes.